yadavalli-a/Serverless-Microservice/README.md

 - Using Postman for both functional API testing and basic load testing
 - Reading CloudWatch metrics to reason about Lambda performance under load

-## Credits

-Base lab structure and diagram adapted from [Rajdeep Saha's serverless-lab](https://github.com/saha-rajdeep/serverless-lab), used with permission as part of an AWS bootcamp exercise.
-Implementation, testing, and load testing were completed independently.